 What did you get for that money?
 Well, you got a computer that was certainly eye-catching (even if there’s some debate about how appealing its design is in retrospect), but if you were hoping to actually use the computer for anything, you’d be disappointed to learn that it was not built for performance in the slightest.
 It’s actually closer to an art installation.

-The Anniversary Mac was something of an innovator for the all-in-one concept (an it did feature some interesting design decisions), but the idea of buying this thing at full price remains utterly absurd.
+The Anniversary Mac was something of an innovator for the all-in-one concept (and it did feature some interesting design decisions), but the idea of buying this thing at full price remains utterly absurd.

 7. Apple Stand

-To be entirely honest, the only reason this product isn’t higher on the list is that it’s not actually out yet.
-As such, we can’t really give a fair review of it.
+To be entirely honest, the only reason this product isn’t higher on the list is that we haven’t really had the time to see just how bad it is from a historical perspective.

 However, our unfair review of the product is that it’s absolutely awful.
 The idea behind this stand is that there are some professionals that could actually use an independent stand in common work set-ups.
 That’s actually true.